idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 ### Simulation Execution

-Executing the simulation is straightforward, simply execute the heat conduction module executable with the input file included using the "-i" option as follows.
+Executing the simulation is straightforward, simply execute the heat transfer module executable with the input file included using the "-i" option as follows.

 ```